California law allows you to recover lost wages in

 - Be available and actively looking for work.

 By definition, someone claiming lost wages was not able to work in the past.
-In such a case, therefore, the individual would usually be expected to file for California disability benefits rather than unemployment.
+In such a case, therefore, you would usually be expected to file for California disability benefits rather than unemployment.

-In some cases, however – such as being unable to work may have affected someone’s ability to earn enough base wages for future unemployment benefits – an unemployed individual may be able to claim lost unemployment benefits in a California injury case.
+In some cases, however – such as being unable to work affecting your ability to earn enough base wages for future unemployment benefits – you may be able to claim lost unemployment benefits in a California injury case.

-A plaintiff who was injured on the job in California may be limited to recovery under California’s worker’s compensation laws.
+If you were injured on the job in California, you may be limited to recovery under California’s worker’s compensation laws.

-Our office offers free consultations to help people determine whether they can sue for lost wages under another legal theory.
+Our office offers free consultations to help you determine whether you can sue for lost wages under another legal theory.